 Thus, each super-pixel is assigned a wavelength and a calibrated radiance.
 Because of the filter design, there is some spectral overlap from segment to segment and in the Level 2 archived data (see Table 2).
 These data will be made available to the Planetary Data System.
 For use in science analysis, the spectra will be further processed by the OSIRIS-REx science team into Level 3 products.
-First, the spectrum will be resampled to remove the spectral overlap, pixels of similar wavelength will be averaged together, and each spectrum will be placed onto a consistent wavelength grid, with 2-nm spacing for wavelengths < 2.4 microns and 5-nm spacing at longer wavelengths.
-The next step in data processing is thermal tail removal, performed by using the surface temperature obtained from OTES data acquired with the same geometry (and preferably near simultaneous) to the OVIRS data, to remove the thermal effect from the OVIRS spectrum.
-Lastly, the team will convert the spectrum to I/F. Here, the OVIRS spectrum is divided by a Project-defined solar spectrum, rangecorrected to the solar flux at Bennu.
+First, the spectrum will be resampled to remove the spectral overlap, pixels of similar wavelength will be averaged together, and each spectrum will be placed onto a consistent wavelength grid, with 2-nm spacing for wavelengths 2.4 microns and 5-nm spacing at longer wavelengths.
+The next step in data processing is thermal tail removal, performed by using the surface temperature obtained from OTES data, to remove the thermal effect from the OVIRS spectrum.
+Lastly, the team will convert the spectrum to I/F. Here, the OVIRS spectrum is divided by a Project-defined solar spectrum, range-corrected to the solar flux at Bennu.
 These Level 3 spectra, with their associated wavelengths and uncertainties, will also be available to users in the Planetary Data System.